medialab/hyphe/README.md

 ## How to install?

 Before running Hyphe, you may want to adjust the settings first.
-The default config will work but you will need to tune it for your own need.
+The default config will work but you will probably need to tune it for your own needs.
 There is a procedure to change the configuration after the installation.
 However we recommend to take a look at the [Configuration documentation](doc/config.md) for detailed explanation of each available option.

 ### Migrating older versions

 Hyphe has changed a lot in the past few years.
 Migrating from an older version by pulling the code from git is therefore not guaranteed, it is highly recommended to reinstall from scratch.
-Older corpora can be rebuilt by exporting the list of WebEntities from the old version and recrawl from that list of urls in the new version.
+Older corpora can be rebuilt by exporting the list of webEntities from the old version and recrawl from that list of urls in the new version.

 ### Easy install: using Docker